 - Peel sweet potatoes and process with grating blade in food processor or grate by hand with box grater.
 Set aside.
 (For Vegan version, squeeze as much of the liquid out of the grated sweet potatoes as possible with a kitchen towel or nut bag before mixing with other ingredients).

-- In large mixing bowl, beats eggs and add grated sweet potato, onion and rest of ingredients.
+- In large mixing bowl, beat eggs and add grated sweet potato, onion and rest of ingredients.
 Add more matzo meal or flour if mixture seems too wet.

 - Form 3-4” patties with your hands.

 - Heat 2-3 tbsp of oil on medium heat in sauté pan.

 - Place patties down carefully in hot oil and let cook for 3-4 minutes on one side until you can see a little brown peeking out from underneath.

 - Carefully flip latkes away from your face and cook for another 3-4 minutes.